The Future of the UK Engineering & Manufacturing Industry

 When we agreed to sponsor the CNC Zone at the Marches Centre of Manufacturing & Technology (MCMT) in Bridgnorth it was an easy decision to make.

 A few weeks back I had the pleasure of enjoying a sneak peek inside the MCMT.
 I wasn’t sure what I was expecting, but I was blown away.
-A badly lit, 36,000 sq ft old storage unit on a traditional industrial estate in Bridgnorth had been transformed into a bright, modern day oasis of
+A badly lit, 36,000 sq ft old storage unit on a traditional industrial estate in Bridgnorth had been transformed into a bright, modern-day oasis of manufacturing activity.

 If it felt like this to me – an industry hardened 40 or so something – then you can imagine the impact it will have on young people, their parents and employers when they first visit.
 It will probably do more to change the perception of engineering and what a career in this sector could like than anything politicians have been saying or doing over the last decade.